In this series of articles, we’ll be casting the spotlight upon a number of people around the world who truly are inspiring youth.

-As well as sharing the stories of these inspiring youth, this series also intends to challenge you, the reader, to think how can we take, in this case, Melati and Isabel’s example into our own lives?
+As well as sharing the stories of these inspiring young people, this series also intends to challenge you, the reader, to think how can we take, in this case, the Parkland Students’ example into our own lives?

 - We can stand up for causes we believe in

-- Use our voices to be heard, age doesn’t matter
+- Use our voices to be heard by those in power, age doesn’t matter

-- Become the beacon for the young of Nepal; inspire those around you to join your cause
+- Inspire those around you to join your cause

-To find out more about Melati and Isabel, their story and how they are continuing the fight against plastic, take a look at the following:
+To find out more about the Parkland Students, their story and how they are continuing the fight for increased gun control across America, take a look at the following:

 Jacob Goodwin, UK